freeCodeCamp/freeCodeCamp/guide/english/vue/index.md

 such as `vue-router` for page routing and `vuex` for state management.

 Its main attributes are the following:
-* It's approachable: if you know basic HTML, CSS & JavaScript - then you'll be writing apps in Vue.js in no time!
+* It's approachable: If you know basic HTML, CSS & JavaScript - then you'll be writing apps in Vue.js in no time!
-* It's versatile: you can use it as a simple library or a fully featured framework
+* It's versatile: You can use it as a simple library or a fully featured framework.
-* It's performant: it's extremely performant out of the box with very little to almost no optimization required.
+* It's performant: It's extremely performant out of the box with very little to almost no optimization required.

 ### More Information